Problems We Identified

 Other than the text links, the only navigation used on the site were boxes that looked like this:

 This wasn’t very flexible, and it was poorly designed or implemented.
 Only the “learn more” links were clickable.
-Neither the photos nor the headlines, the white text on transparent red, were clickable.
+A better design would have made the whole box clickable, or at least the photo and headline.

 Pages Without Useful Content